k0ssmann/BigBlueCapture/README.md

 ### Known Issues

 * Sounds outside the virtual display are recorded, too.
-* Currently only works for BBB Greenlight
+* Currently only works for Greenlight
-* Doesn't work if a password required

 ### TODO

 * Add support for BBB applications other than Greenlight
-* Add support for password requests